 Besides tumors and infections, testicular biopsy plays an important role in assessing male infertility.

-They are subjected to biopsy to determine signs of rejection or to check for recurrence of original disease.
+They are subjected to biopsy to determine signs of rejection or to check for recurrence of the original disease.

 Processing of Biopsy Material and Reporting